Xilinx/ml-suite/mxnet.md

 	INFO:root:('top_k_accuracy_5', 0.8635458167330677)
 	```

-	At the end of the run, the top accuracy and top 5 accurary is listed:
+	At the end of the run, both the top accuracy and the top five accuracies are listed:
 	```
 	INFO:root:('accuracy', 0.65239043824701193)
 	INFO:root:('top_k_accuracy_5', 0.8635458167330677)